Taavi-Univer/social-proof-section/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- View the optimal layout for the section depending on their device's screen size
-- See the social media share links when they click the share icon

 ### Screenshot